zebingwang/flashggFinalFit/Signal/README.md

 The output is a json file specifying the `(eff x acc)` values for each signal processes in each analysis category (`./outdir_{ext}/getEffAcc/json`).
 This json file can then be read directly in the final model construction step.

-## Extracting the diagonal process for a given category
+## Extracting the diagonal process for a given category(not used right now)

 There are two options in the final model construction which require the knowledge of the diagonal process (i.e. highest sum of weights) in the analysis categories.
 The following mode determines the diagonal proc and outputs this info in a json file to be read by the final model construction:
 ```